chetgray/chet.gray_StarWars.WebApi/README.md

 >     - [x] New Stored Procedure: Get Character Information by Trilogy
 >       - [-] Be sure all your stored procs appropriately JOIN your 2
 >         tables to get all your information!
->     - [ ] New Stored Procedure: INSERT new character information into
+>     - [x] New Stored Procedure: INSERT new character information into
 >       the CharacterGeneralInfo table
->       - [ ] Hint: You may also need a stored proc to get the Trilogy
+>       - [-] Hint: You may also need a stored proc to get the Trilogy
 >         ID by Name, so you don't have to make the API caller pass the
 >         Trilogy ID (it's not realistic that they'll know that) to add
 >         a new character.
 Instead, let them pass the trilogy name, then